Skip to main content

 );

-// Delete the duplicate contact record
+// Delete the duplicate contact from your database

 );